fb-pixel-img

 It’s possible that certain traits, like the ability to munch on waxy leaves, just make microbes good at eating plastic.

-Alongside these marine bacteria, algae could also harness enzymes to break down plastics.12 However, microbes, algae, and the like can still take weeks or even decades to snack on plastic.13 With the amount in the ocean today, it would take generations to rid them of rubbish—and only if we stop adding to it.
+Alongside these bacteria-eating plastic in the ocean, algae could also harness enzymes to break down plastics.12 However, microbes, algae, and the like can still take weeks or even decades to snack on plastic.13 With the amount in the ocean today, it would take generations to rid them of rubbish—and only if we stop adding to it.

 Can plastic-eating microbes really help with microplastics?